A Love Letter to You

 TenThousand Projects and Caroline Distribution.
 It consists of 12 songs.
 The album peaked at number 64 on the Billboard 200.
+The mixtape featured guest appearances from Chris King, Forever Anti Pop, UnoTheActivist, Famous Dex, 6ix9ine, Black Jezuss, Lil Tracy and Rocket Da Goon.

-Promotion
+Background and promotion

 The lead single from the album, called "Love Scars" premiered on November 24, 2016 on SoundCloud.
 The song was later released to iTunes.

 Critical reception

 A Love Letter to You received acclaim from critics, who praised its harmonious delivery and diversity.
 The mixtape has a 79% approval rating on HotnewHipHop and is considered "HOTTTTT".

 Commercial performance

 A Love Letter to You reached number 64 on the Billboard 200 for chart dated January 27, 2018. and number 32 on US Top R&B/Hip-Hop Albums the following week.
 In March 2018, the mixtape has earned almost 300,000 album-equivalent units.
 On June 20, 2019, the mixtape was gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.